 - proven capability of providing feedback to site investigation programmes, engineering design and performance/risk assessment for example at Dounreay;

-- extensive geoscience staff expertise in fields of physics, mathematics, chemistry, biology and numerical analysis;
+- extensive geoscience employee expertise in fields of physics, mathematics, chemistry, biology and numerical analysis;

-- staff participation in range of international research programmes ensuring active contribution to, and full understanding of cutting-edge science in geoscientific disciplines (e.g. DECOVALEX, LCS, FORGE, FE Experiment at Mont Terri, FEBEX)
+- employee participation in a range of international research programmes ensuring active contribution to, and full understanding of cutting-edge science in geoscientific disciplines (e.g. DECOVALEX, LCS, FORGE, FE Experiment at Mont Terri, FEBEX)

 These core elements are applied to a range of issues including the geological storage of CO2 and other acid gases, radioactive waste disposal, natural gas storage and geothermal energy.